-Down the slope to an Ent called Willowbark who'll introduce the level a bit, directly ahead you can use the Seeker Scope for a bit of extra treasure but only bother if you're able to get into a dual Magic and Fire gate.
+Down the slope to an Ent called Willowbark who'll introduce the level a bit, directly ahead you can use the Seeker Scope (not in Wii version) for a bit of extra treasure but only bother if you're able to get into a dual Magic and Fire gate.
 The treasure is straight ahead with the robotic enemy that looks to be holding a cannon.

 A little further down the slope to the right and you'll meet a new Chompy Rustbud.
 They're pretty much just the same as the Chompies you've been fighting before, they don't do anything any different.
 At the bend if you go behind the tombstones you'll see a floating green [Grave Monkey Totem 1/5] on the tree stump.
 Carry on down to the left over some spike traps to another enemy, the Arkeyan Barrelbot.
 This enemy is similar to the Greeble Blunderbuss from previous levels, it'll stand still and fire a shot along the ground towards you occasionally.
 Not much different really.

 To the right is a dual Magic and Fire Gate that you may have spotted through the Seeker Scope.

 Go up the stepped platforms jumping over the volcano bursts when they stop flaming, there's a bit of treasure off the side at the top and a bounce pad to get back up.
 Watch out for the Barrelbot that's firing at you the whole time in here from the platform in the middle.
 The next bit of platforming involves some platforms moving from side to side, just watch for when they start moving to adjust your jump.